deemp/clerk/README.md

 In our case, each constant has the same type of the numeric value - `Double`.
 However, it might be the case that in another set of constants, they'll have different types.
-That's why, we'll construct a table with a single row per a constant and later place the constants' tables under each other.
+That's why, I'll construct a table with a single row per a constant and later place the constants' tables under each other.
-We'll store constant data in a record.
+I'll store constant data in a record.

 ```haskell
 data ConstantData a = ConstantData